jmakino/cfdps/README.md

+THIS PROJECT IS NOW TAKEN OVER BY THE OFFICIAL C-LANGUAGE SUPPORT BY FDPS (VER 5.0 AND LATER).
+I KEEP THIS PROJECT JUST AS HISTRICAL ARCHIVE.
+(NOV 20, 2018)

 This is the working directory of FDPS on pure-C project.

 The current code is still more like a proof of concept but this sample